Can you start marketing before you launch a product?

-Mint.com went around this is in a more planned manner and undertook several content marketing tactics during the pre-launch phase including writing a very high quality personal finance blog which ultimately became the #1 blog on personal finance in the US.
+Mint.com went around this in a more planned manner and undertook several content marketing tactics during the pre-launch phase including writing a very high-quality personal finance blog which ultimately became the #1 blog on personal finance in the US.

 Shareability is one of the key ways platforms gain traction when they allow users to share content from their site across the web.
 Mint.com took this a step further and launched pre-launch widgets; badges that declared “I Want Mint” in return for early access to the product, creating a sense of anticipation about the product as well as riding on a sense of exclusivity.

 Everybody’s doing pre-launch invite lists these days.
-In case of communities and marketplaces, this becomes critical not just because it aggregates the right bunch of people before hand, but more so because it aggregates them on a promise of future benefit.
-Done right, this can lead to very high conversions and transactions form Day 1.
+In the case of communities and marketplaces, this becomes critical not just because it aggregates the right bunch of people beforehand, but more so because it aggregates them on a promise of future benefit.
+Done right, this can lead to very high conversions and transactions from Day 1.